 Making with a flat iron

-Grate beeswax block with your kitchen grater.
+Grate the beeswax block with your kitchen grater.
 If you are using pine resin and jojoba oil, then sprinkle pine resin powder on your fabric and add a few drops of oil.
 Lay your chosen fabric on baking paper, spread the grated wax on top of your fabric and add another baking paper on top of that.

 Heat your iron to the maximum and iron over the baking paper.
 Let the wax completely melt underneath the paper and spread all over the wrap.
 Take off the upper baking paper, take the wrap by the corners and let it dry for about 30 seconds.
 P.S.
 You can clean your grater with hot/boiling water and a piece of old fabric or paper towel.